 The IDEF values for the TD subclassification criteria are derived by adopting the K5-M2 median spectrum.
-The M3-M5 median spectrum is fainter than the K5-M2 median spectrum due to an effect of lower stellar luminosity and lower disk emission(Furlan et al. 2011).
+The M3-M5 median spectrum is fainter than the K5-M2 median spectrum due to an effect of lower stellar luminosity and lower disk emission(Furlan et al.

+2011).
 Therefore the excess emission over photosphere at 2-8 μ m is weaker.
 It may lead to misclassification to compare objects of M3 or later spectral type to the K5-M2 median spectrum: an IDEF value of an object with M3 or later spectral type derived from the K5-M2 median spectrum is generally lower than that derived from the M3-M5 median spectrum.
-Furthermore, there are no WTDs and few PTDs with M3 or later spectral types, we rely on confirmation by other TD selection criteria.
-Considering the additional contributions such as the disk inclination and scattered light to the degeneracy of the interpretation of the excess emission in the near-infrared, we consider the subclassification of TDs based on IDEF as preliminary.
+Furthermore, there are no WTDs and few PTDs with M3 or later spectral type among the already well studied TDs in Tau, Cha I, and Oph.
+Thus, for M3-M5 types, we rely on confirmation by other TD selection criteria.
 We note the subclassification based on IDEF values and some cases of exceptions of using this criteria in Table 5.